 leukopenia or thrombocytopenia;

-itching, urticaria, bronchospasm.
+itching, urticaria, bronchospasms.

 Interaction

-Like many other drugs of the same pharmacological group, Omeprazole is usually not prescribed to patients simultaneously with those drugs whose absorption depends on the value of acidity in the stomach.
+Like many other drugs of the same pharmacological group, Omeprazole is usually not prescribed to patients simultaneously with those drugs whose absorption depends on the acidity in the stomach.
 The drug can significantly change the degree of bioavailability of such drugs.
 This applies, for example, to iron salts.

-What happens in case of overdose
+What happens in case of an overdose

 visual impairment;